FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/operations_menu/c_st_standardBrowserClient.md

 ### Macro strings

-The following table provides information on the macro strings that are supported by <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span>.
+The following table provides information on the macro strings that are supported by {{< SecureTransport/componentshortname  >}}.
 Some macro strings are only supported in specific template pages, as indicated in the Description column.

 <table>
    <thead>